 Can I pour my own concrete slab?

-A concrete slab is something that is highly necessary for most construction jobs because it is the groundwork from everything from sidewalks to roads to buildings.
-In concrete services, a concrete slab is a flat measured out surface being culminated in metals and concrete.
+A concrete slab is something that is highly necessary for most construction jobs because it is the groundwork for everything from sidewalks to buildings.
+In concrete services, a concrete slab is a flat measured-out surface culminated in metals and concrete.
 There are actually several different slabs with names that help amply describe the types which include:

 - Waffle slab